GoogleCloudPlatform/magic-modules/docs/content/develop/run-tests.md

 In this scenario you will need to remember to edit this file to swap between using developer overrides and using the production provider versions.

+{{< /tab >}}

+{{< tab "Filesystem mirrors" >}}

+Filesystem mirrors can used explicitly or implicitly by Terraform.
+Explicit filesystem mirrors can be [defined via the CLI configuration file](https://developer.hashicorp.com/terraform/cli/config/config-file#filesystem_mirror).
+In contrast, once [implicit filesystem mirrors](https://developer.hashicorp.com/terraform/cli/config/config-file#implied-local-mirror-directories) are created by a user they are discovered and used by Terraform automatically.

+Filesystem mirrors require providers' files to be saved with specific paths for them to work correctly.
+To help with this, you can use the [`terraform providers mirror` command](https://developer.hashicorp.com/terraform/cli/commands/providers/mirror) to download a published provider to your local filesystem with the required file path.

+Implied filesystem mirrors require manual cleanup if you want to revert back to using providers downloaded from the public Registry, and if an implied filesystem mirror is in place that a user is unaware of it can lead to confusing behaviour that is hard to debug.
+Other disadvantages compared to developer overrides include:
+- No warning in terminal output letting you know when your local files are in use.
+- Need to set a version number for your local version of the provider which is compatible with your Terraform configuration's version constraints
+- Setup and cleanup required each time you swap to and from using them

 ### Possible problems

 Filesystem mirrors (particularly "[_implicit_ filesystem mirrors](https://developer.hashicorp.com/terraform/cli/config/config-file#implied-local-mirror-directories)") are used automatically by Terraform, so can interfere with the expected behaviour of Terraform if you're not aware they're present.